GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

         new routine.
 Maybe you're trying something different, you got a course or started working out or anything else you're trying to change on your life.
-        Avoid sharing any of this with people that you now won't understand and will criticize you or maaybe laugh at you or anything like that.
-Worst than that, if find yourself worrying about these things constantly with the same person, it's a sign this person is toxic and maybe keeping a relationship with him/her is clearly not healthy for you.
+        Avoid sharing any of this with people that you now won't understand and will criticize you or maybe laugh at you or anything like that.
+Worst than that, if you find yourself worrying about these things constantly with the same person, it's a sign this person is toxic and maybe keeping a relationship with him/her is clearly not healthy for you.